 Your employer must (Ontario.ca):

-- Reinstate you to your same or a comparable job.
+- Reinstate you to your same job or a comparable job after your leave.

 - Continue your benefits and seniority during leave.

-- Not penalize, demote, or fire you for taking maternity or parental leave.
+- Not penalize, demote, or terminate you for taking maternity or parental leave.

-⚠️ Ontario courts have awarded damages when employers penalized employees for taking maternity leave — including 12 months’ pay and additional damages for ESA and Canada Labour Code violations.
+Ontario courts and the Human Rights Tribunal of Ontario have awarded damages when employers penalize employees for taking maternity leave.
 If your employer violates these rules, you may have a wrongful dismissal or human rights claim.
 Please contact Monkhouse Law Employment Lawyers.

 Special Situations